 Their Hyper-Elastic Polymer™ grid has the right amount of pressure relief and support to cater to a wide range of individuals.
 Its temperature-neutral material and grid-like structure help keep sleepers cool all night.

-The company compares their queen model to other $4,000 brands on the market, making it a substantial savings for people who want a quality bed for a reasonable price.
+The company compares their queen model to other $4,000 brands on the market (view all the mattresses we review), making it a substantial savings for people who want a quality bed for a reasonable price.